This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 So now what?
 How do you even get started combating something so common and persistent?

 Breathe.
 Don’t panic.
-Try to get rid of the negative, shaming thoughts that will hold you back.
+Try to eliminate the negative, shaming thoughts that will hold you back.
 Take a deep breath and remember that the fight is a marathon, not a sprint.
 Slow down, focus, and pace yourself.
 You can do this.

 So, why do you watch it?
 What emotions are you feeling before you do?
 Is it loneliness?
 Depression?
 Anxiety?
-Do you feel like there is too much in your life that is out of your control?
-Figuring what leads you to watch porn can help an incredible amount.
+Do you feel like too much in your life is out of your control?
+Figuring out what leads you to watch porn can help an incredible amount.
 When you really understand it, then you can work on coping properly.
-Read this article for more information on how uncovering what leads you to porn can be a key in defeating the desire.
+Read this article for more information on how uncovering what leads you to porn can be a key to defeating the desire.

 Believe you can get help.
-It can be so easy to believe you are beyond help or that you don’t deserve it, but that is so far from reality.
-There are a ton of ways you can get help, and whole communities with platforms like our affiliates at Fortify that will support you every step of the way.
+It can be easy to believe you are beyond help or don’t deserve it, but that is so far from reality.
+There are many ways you can get help and whole communities with platforms like our affiliates at Fortify that will support you every step of the way.
 You are worth helping.
-You are worth living a life you want to live, and becoming the person you want to be.
+You are worth living a life you want to live and becoming the person you want to be.

 Tell someone you trust.
 You don’t have to go through this alone.
-One of the best ways to get help is to turn to someone who you can trust.
-People might not always respond perfectly, but you are going to need some people who are aware of what’s going on so they can help you.
-Just talking about these issues can make you feel supported as well as getting rid of some of the burden that comes with carrying this isolating issue.
+One of the best ways to get help is to turn to someone you can trust.
+People won’t always react perfectly, but having some aware people to support you is crucial.
+Discussing these issues can bring support and lessen the burden of this isolating problem.

 Join the movement.
 Signing up to become a Fighter allows you to join millions of other people all over the world that have chosen to be strong, open-minded, accepting, bold, rebellious, real, understanding, and encouraging by choosing real love over porn.
 Be proud to be part of a community that believes in love.
-You can rep the movement with some of our awesome merch from our store, and even book an event to help spread the word.
+You can represent the movement with awesome merchandise from our store and even book an event to help spread the word.

 Educate yourself.
 There are dozens of amazing anti-sexual exploitation and porn-fighting organizations out there.
 Check out our blog, our Get the Facts articles, or resources like Truth About Porn.
 You can also watch our three-part documentary series for FREE called Brain, Heart, World.
 There is hope in education and awareness.

-Our affiliates over at Fortify are great resources to find tools and advice to help anyone who struggles.
+Our affiliates over at Fortify are great resources for finding tools and advice to help anyone who struggles.
 Click here to learn more about this recovery platform.

 Why this matters

-We fight because we believe everyone deserves to live their best, healthiest life possible, and that includes being aware and understanding how pornography can take away from real-life experiences and healthy relationships—including the healthy relationship you have with yourself.
+We fight because we believe everyone deserves their best, healthiest life.
+That means understanding how pornography affects real-life experiences and healthy relationships, including the one with yourself.

 Need help?